dwdas9/miniopostgrespolaristrino/README.md

 The cool part?
 This isn't some toy setup.
 The architecture is the same as what companies run in production.
 Just smaller.

-## Why This Stack and Not the Old Stuff?
+## Haddop Hive were all good.
+Why this new stack?

 ### Why Not Hadoop?